03 Jan Winter Energy Market Volatility

 Tis the Volatile Season

 Extreme weather conditions have characterised 2018, so inevitably it has made the wholesale markets uncertain.
-The winter weather may well provide another shock with regards to the cost of people’s energy bills.
+And, the winter weather may well provide another shock, regarding the cost of people’s energy bills.

 During this time of year, there is not much that isn’t affected by the cold climate.
 From transport accidents to broken boilers, British winters are associated with expensive pay outs, and not to forget the seasonal festivities that have recently taken place.
 It seems that the consequences of the ‘Beast from the East’ are continuing to take their toll with regards to unsettled weather changes this year.
 With the cold months soon approaching, it may be a good idea to revisit your energy contracts.